 TED Talks have been around for a long time.
 These videos inspire and influence viewers by sharing knowledge, motivational pep talks, and a little humour.
 That’s why its slogan, “Ideas worth sharing”, is so apt.
 While most of the content is targeted towards adults, there are plenty of TED talks that kids can (and ought to) watch too.
-We’ve narrowed down the best TED Talks that little ones can enjoy and be inspired by.
+We’ve narrowed down the best TED Talks that little ones and teens can enjoy and be inspired by.

 12 TED Talks to watch with kids

 1. Grit: The Power Of Passion and Perseverance by Angela Lee Duckworth